Sampling Frequency Thresholds for Quantum Advantage of Quantum Approximate Optimization Algorithm: Supplementary Methods

 The expectation value as a sum over subgraphs can then be broken into two parts: the tree subgraph and everything else.
-This can then be bounded by fixing an extremal value for the expectation value of every other subgraph, knowing that $0\leq f_\lambda\leq 1$.
+The sum can then be bounded by fixing an extremal value for the expectation value of every other subgraph, knowing that $0\leq f_\text{min}\leq f_\lambda\leq f_\text{max}\leq 1$.